caren-armstrong/qEEG/eegpipeline_v2.4CA/README.txt

 the sampling rate, channel labels, and the amount of time kept.
 These matrices in 'patient' will exist for both bipolar and laplacian montages.
 The file will also contain the raw eeg and ecg data with rejected segments cut out.
-See code/bottom of this readme for information on the interpretation of the rows, columns, and depth of each matrix.
+See the code/bottom of this readme for information on the interpretation of the rows, columns, and depth of each matrix.

 More information on point 8 above:
 When running this pipeline, you must be careful that your info.label data match the rereference function you are using: